Published:

 Have Questions About Mortgages?

 If you’re in need of a mortgage to buy a home in Kirkland, Seattle, or any other market in the Pacific Northwest, we’d love to help.
-Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington, and we currently offer many mortgage programs in all of Washington, Oregon, Idaho and Colorado since 1992.
-Please contact us if you have mortgage-related questions.
+Sammamish Mortgage is a local, family-owned company based in Bellevue, WA, and we currently offer many mortgage programs in all of Washington, Oregon, Idaho, Colorado, and California since 1992.
+Visit our website to get an instant rate quote or to use our online mortgage calculator.
+Please contact us if you have mortgage-related questions or to get pre-approved for a mortgage.